It's Your Choice 2018

 Medicare Step 4 – Enroll or Make a Change

-Now that you have chosen a plan design and health plan provider, you will need to either enroll or make a change to your current enrollment.
+Now that you have chosen a plan design and health plan, you will need to either enroll or make a change to your current enrollment.
 Make changes or enroll online using myETF Benefits.
-A paper application may also be completed, and is also available from ETF.
+A paper application may also be completed and submitted to ETF.

 Step 5 – Stay Up To Date